Covid-19 is a leading cause of death for children in the US, despite relatively low mortality rate

 But it's rare for children to die for any reason, the researchers wrote, so the burden of Covid-19 is best understood in the context of other pediatric deaths.

+"Pediatric deaths are rare by any measure.
+It's something that that we don't expect to happen and it's a tragedy in a unique way.
+It's a really profound event," said Dr. Sean O'Leary, chair of the American Academy of Pediatrics' Committee on Infectious Diseases.

+"Everyone knows that Covid is the most severe in the elderly and immunocompromised and that it's less severe in children, but that does not mean it's a benign disease in children.
+Just because the numbers are so much lower in children doesn't mean that they're not impactful."

-In 2019, the latest pre-pandemic year, the leading causes of death among children and young adults ages 0 to 19 included perinatal conditions, unintentional injuries, congenital malformations or deformations, assault, suicide, malignant neoplasms, diseases of the heart and influenza and pneumonia.
+In 2019, the last year before the pandemic, the leading causes of death among children and young adults ages 0 to 19 included perinatal conditions, unintentional injuries, congenital malformations or deformations, assault, suicide, malignant neoplasms, diseases of the heart and influenza and pneumonia.

 The researchers' analysis of data from the US Centers for Disease Control and Prevention found that there were 821 Covid-19 deaths in this age group during a 12-month period from August 2021 to July 2022.
 That death rate -- about 1 for every 100,000 children ages 0 to 19 -- ranks eighth compared with the 2019 data.
 It ranks fifth among adolescents ages 15 to 19.